SkeletonSkelettron/ngx-validator/projects/ngx-validator/ReadMe.md

 ## Translation support

 This library supports translation via @ngx-translate.
-If you pass resource key strings to property decorators (like @Name('resources.login.name')), then it will display translated value, in case of usual text, it displays them intact.
+If you pass resource key strings to property decorators (like @Name('resources.login.name')), then it will display translated value.
+In case of usual text, it displays them intact.
 Translate service initialization should be done in your application, then this library will automatically use it.
+Installation of @ngx-translate/core is quite straightforward. (npm i @ngx-tranlate/core, and then include TranslateModule in your module imports.
+For further details please refer to their page).

 ## To Do

-Add `<ngx-input-for>` component (soon) <br />
-Support for angular reactive forms
+Support for angular reactive forms (Do we really need it?)
+Add custom validation logic(soon)
+Add `ngx-form-for` component to generate form template based on class instance and decorator data. (soon)